nowaalex/af-utils/README.md

 invariants.
 Website reference and bundle-size generation is a separate cached Nx task; the browser-test workflow verifies that its tracked outputs are committed.

+- Every pnpm workspace package must have a `README.md` in the same directory as its `package.json`.
+This includes private infrastructure packages and standalone examples.
+The README must explain the package's purpose and point readers to the relevant usage or development instructions.
+Run `pnpm packages:readmes:check` to validate this contract.
 - Every production TypeScript class method, constructor, getter, setter, interface method signature, and method-like callback field must have a TSDoc comment, including private and package-internal members.
 - Use `/** ... */`; ordinary implementation comments do not replace API documentation.
 - Prefix class members and object properties with `_` when they are internal runtime implementation details so esbuild can mangle them.